ds-04/cobbler_deploy/README.md

 It is advised you override the defaults/main.yml with use of vars/main.yml within the role.
 See header text in defaults/main.yml.

-# Background:
+# Background

-This role will deploy and configure a cobbler v3 server, it is comprised of these tasks (which also run in listed order from main):
+This role is comprised of these tasks (which also run in listed order from main):

 - cobbler3x_server - install and configure a cobbler v3 server
 - cobbler_distro - add distros which are downloaded (ISOs fetched remotely) with checksum verification (sha256).
 Optionally add local distros by supplying local ISO.